vserraa/Numerical-Methods/README.md

 3. Execute the command "python solver.py" in the cmd

-4. If you wish to plot the solutions, uncomment the lines specified in the end of the code
+4. If you do not wish to plot the solutions, comment the lines specified in the end of the code

 OBS: if you want the output in a separete file use the command "python solver.py > out"